garrett361/transformers_notes/README.md

-Latex notes on the Transformers archtecture.
+Latex notes on Transformers. `decoders_only.pdf` is the main file.